Planetary Hours Calculator for Today

 Hour of Mercury

-Use it for: Writing, editing, and publishing; Sending important emails and messages; Signing contracts and agreements; Studying, taking exams, learning new skills.
+Use it for: Writing, editing, and publishing; Sending important emails and messages; Reviewing contracts and agreements; Studying, taking exams, learning new skills.
 Skip: Extended rest and doing nothing; Activities requiring deep emotional processing.
 Full guide →

 Hour of Jupiter